 Learning Obedience is the most important lesson in Christ-Likeness.
 In Hebrews 5:8 the Bible say’s, “Jesus learned obedience by the things which he suffered.”

 If Jesus learned obedience, we must arm ourselves with the same mind–to learn obedience to the will of God.
 (1peter 4:1).
 He suffered so that we don’t have too.

-We are born in sin and shaped in iniquity, (Psalm 51:5, KJV), Therefore it’s not natural for us as humans to be obedient.
-By nature we are children of wrath and disobedience.
+Since we are born in sin and shaped in iniquity; (Psalm 51:5, KJV), it’s not natural for us as humans to be obedient.
+By nature, we are children of wrath and disobedience.
 (Ephesians 2:2,3).
 Hence Jesus declared, “Marvel not that I say unto you, you must be born again.
 (John 3:7, KJV).